Wrexham A.F.C.: Colours and club badge

 Wrexham's home colours are red and white, with the kit itself consisting of a red shirt and white shorts/socks since the late 1930s.
 Traditional away kit colours have been an inverted colour scheme (i.e. a white shirt and red shorts/socks); however, in recent years several colours have been used.
 In 2014–15, to celebrate the club's 150th anniversary, Wrexham wore a red and black hooped Nike home shirt as this was the club's first ever recorded home shirt.
 Following the 2021–22 season, the kit now also has the number "1934" embroidered on the back neck, in remembrance of the Gresford disaster.

 The club has previously worn five other badges on their shirts, prior to their current badge being implemented in 2015.
-The first, used between 1950–1975, was an adoption of the Wrexham borough coat of arms from the 1850s and featured croziers to represent grazing on the land around.
+The first, used between 1950 and 1975, was an adoption of the Wrexham borough coat of arms from the 1850s and featured croziers to represent grazing on the land around.
 In 1973, a new club badge was adopted, following a design competition in a local newspaper, with three prominent segments: